soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 #### Stupid code reviews

-They are hell-bent on making every code review a D-grade drama, where stupid shit like naming, alphabet order, and other cliche, cargo-cult stuff gets mentioned all the time, but the obvious shit like *not* handling errors, transactions, and mutexes are not considered.
+They are hell-bent on making every code review a Netflix drama, where stupid shit like naming, alphabet order, and other cliche, cargo-cult stuff gets mentioned all the time, but the obvious problems like *not* handling errors, database transactions, and mutexes are not being mentioned or cared about at all.

 They don't follow any style guides, instead, they made up their own rules based on their (possibly) JavaScript and Java backgrounds.